casualcomputer/sql.mechanic/README.md

 ## Limitations

-- You should test the CPU and disk usage of your database server using some simple examples constructed in Example 2.
+- You should test the CPU and disk usage of your database server using some simple test cases constructed based on **Example 2**.

-- The current query only works for Microsoft SQL Server and Netezza databases.
+- Currently, the function only works with Microsoft SQL Server and Netezza databases.
 Feel free to contribute to the codes, if interested.

 ## Example 1: Generate SQL queries and execute them in DMBS